 Jim had a passion for life, family, and nature.
 He believed the way to a person’s heart was through their stomach thus his love for gardening and Irene’s home cooking.
 He had a knack for story telling that filled a room with laughter.
 Jim had a compassion for others and looked forward to seeing old friends year after year.
 His proudest moments were serving others who, like him, wanted nothing more than “one last trip to Caviar Camp.”

-On April 21, 2004, Jim Chandler passed away.
-His sons assumed the operations of the camp and continue Jim’s legacy of treating guests as you would like to be treated and continuing the tradition of creating memories that last a lifetime.
+Jim (2004) and Irene (2008) passed away.
+The family assumed the operations of the camp and continues Jim’s legacy of treating guests as you would like to be treated and continuing the tradition of creating memories that last a lifetime.